oktadev/okta-blog/_source/_posts/2021-10-08-secure-access-to-aws-eks.md

 {% img blog/secure-access-to-eks/26.png alt:"Okta Admin Console - Authorization Server Configuration" width:"800" %}{: .center-image }

 On the next screen, copy the **Issuer URL** from the Settings tab.
-We’ll need it later:
+We'll need it later:

 {% img blog/secure-access-to-eks/27.png alt:"Okta Admin Console - Authorization Server Settings Tab" width:"800" %}{: .center-image }

-Now let’s add a custom claim “groups” in the id_token that Okta will generate, to list the groups of the connected user.
+Now let's add a custom claim "groups" in the id_token that Okta will generate, to list the groups of the connected user.

 -   Go to the **Claims** tab and select**Add Claim**.